 3. Where Change Can Happen Now – Examples

 Each of the examples in this section was contributed by one or more of the thought leaders who participated in the roundtables.
 The interventions listed here are not intended to be exhaustive.
 Rather, the aim has been to identify effective programmes or policies which, in the experience of the relevant roundtable participant(s), can be customized to meet a variety of social, geographic and sector needs in respect of the recovery from COVID-19.
 The list is intended to provide ideas for boosting both developed and developing economies by bringing women in all their diversity into the labour force.

 1. Invest in social infrastructure and family-friendly policies

 Affordable, quality and professionalized childcare and long-term care

-- According to an International Labour Organization (ILO) macroeconomic simulation, significantly increasing investments in the care economy in order to meet the Sustainable Development Goals (SDGs) by 2030 would create 475 million jobs; of these, 117 million would be additional new jobs that would not exist if the current level of funding were to be maintained.
+- According to an International Labour Organization (ILO) macroeconomic simulation, doubling investments in the care economy in order to meet the Sustainable Development Goals (SDGs) by 2030 would create 269 million new jobs compared to 2015 levels.

 - While free or subsidized childcare programmes are in operation in many parts of the world, a successful initiative in Québec, Canada has served as a blueprint for a number of innovative interventions around the world.
 The initiative was launched more than 20 years ago.
 It has not only raised the workforce participation rate of women aged 26–44 to 86 per cent but has also succeeded in paying for itself.
 The increased tax revenue collected from working women, combined with a corresponding reduction in the number of families receiving social benefits, more than covers the costs of the programme – in fact, there is even a net gain in government savings.